OmkarYeole/Dengue-Fever-Prediction/README.md

 **Step 6: Implementation of KNN and Logistic Regression from Scratch**

-**Algorithm Implementation:** Implement the K-Nearest Neighbors (KNN) and Logistic Regression algorithms from scratch in Python.
+**Algorithm Implementation:** Implementing Logistic Regression algorithms from scratch in Python and comparing it to the model from scikit-learn.

 **Demonstration:** Demonstrate how these algorithms can be implemented without relying on external libraries.